telerik-boneyard/kendo-react-dialog/docs/index.md

 );
 ```

-Setting `title: false` will instruct the component to render no title.
+Setting `title: false` instructs the component to render no title.

 ```html-preview
 <div id="app"></div>